xiaobuu/react-router-transition/README.md

 # React Router Transition

 A simple component for easily enable transitions for components.
 Built for `react-router`, powered by `react-motion`.
-[Some demos](http://maisano.github.io/react-router-transition/demos/#/fade)
+[Some demos(from original repo)](http://maisano.github.io/react-router-transition/demos/#/fade)

 You'll define transitions in your component which is the main difference from the original version.